alimness/sabbath-school-resources/src/en/devo/start-into-life/03-gods-fingerprints/00-gods-fingerprints.md

 A group of young people stood in the centre of a large city holding up placards with the question: _‘Can anyone prove there is no God?’_

-Passers­by expressed themselves in a variety of ways:
+Passersby expressed themselves in a variety of ways:

 - ‘I’m not interested in whether or not God exists.
 I want to live my life my own way.’
 - ‘I only believe what I can see with my own eyes, and I don't see God anywhere.’